 Bearings are a critical part of the design and function of most mechanical equipment.
 The majority of bearings never reach their intended design life due to improper selection, storage, and installation.
 Unfortunately, this results in compromised equipment operation, lost capacity, and increased costs.
 Do not condemn your equipment to death through improper bearing storage practices.
 Below are a few storage tips to help your facility ensure bearing reliability:

-- Store bearings in a clean, dry and low humidity environment (moisture from environment, gloves, etc can result in corrosion and/or etched sections creating fatigue on the bearing.)
-Avoid storage near direct sunlight, air conditioners or vents.
+- Store bearings in a clean, dry, and low humidity environment (moisture from the environment, gloves, etc can result in corrosion and/or etched sections creating fatigue on the bearing.)
+Avoid storage near direct sunlight, air conditioners, or vents.

 - Eliminate shock/vibration.

 - Do not store bearings on the floor (will introduce contamination, moisture, and vibration/shock.)